Recipe by The-Baby-Bow-Lady

 chopped green onion, or to taste

 I am the writer of this recipe, and am so glad that others have enjoyed it!
 I wanted to mention a few things.
-First, if you don't have dry ranch dressing mix, you can make your own.
-It makes a large amount, but is great for so many things (on meat, in soups, burritos, etc.) To make it, simply combine and store in an airtight container:
+First, please use real bacon crumbles, not imitation bacon bits.
+The dry ranch dressing mix adds a great amount of flavor, so don't skip it.
+However, if you don't have dry ranch dressing mix, you can make your own (below).
+It makes a large amount, but is great for so many things (on meat, in soups/chili, burritos, etc.) To make it, simply combine and store in an airtight container:

 1/4 cup dried chives